Lysozyme: Other applications

 Lysozyme crystals have been used to grow other functional materials for catalysis and biomedical applications.
 Lysozyme is a commonly used enzyme for lysing gram positive bacteria.
-Due to the unique function of lysozyme in which it can digest the cell wall and causes osmotic shock (burst the cell by suddenly changing solute concentration around the cell and thus the osmotic pressure), lysozyme is commonly used in lab setting to release proteins from bacterium periplasm while the inner membrane remains sealed as vesicles called the spheroplast.
+Due to the unique function of lysozyme in which it can digest the cell wall and cause osmotic shock (burst the cell by suddenly changing solute concentration around the cell and thus the osmotic pressure), lysozyme is commonly used in lab setting to release proteins from bacterium periplasm while the inner membrane remains sealed as vesicles called the spheroplast.

 For example, E. coli can be lysed using lysozyme to free the contents of the periplasmic space.
 It is especially useful in lab setting for trying to collect the contents of the periplasm.
 Lysozyme treatment is optimal at particular temperatures, pH ranges, and salt concentrations.
 Lysozyme activity increases with increasing temperatures, up to 60 degrees Celsius, with a pH range of 6.0-7.0.
 The salts present also affect lysozyme treatment, where some assert inhibitory effects, and others promote lysis via lysozyme treatment.
 Sodium chloride induces lysis, but at high concentrations, it is an active inhibitor of lysis.
 Similar observations have been seen with the use of potassium salts.
 Slight variations are present due to differences in bacterial strains.
 A consequence of the use of lysozyme in extracting recombinant proteins for protein crystallization is that the crystal may be contaminated with units of lysozyme, producing a physiologically irrelevant combination.
 In fact, some proteins simply cannot crystalize without such contamination.

 Furthermore, lysozyme can serve as a tool in the expression of toxic recombinant proteins.
 Expressing recombinant proteins in BL21(DE3) strains is typically accomplished by the T7-RNA-polymerase.
 Via IPTG induction, the UV-5 repressor is inhibited, leading to the transcription of the T7-RNA-polymerase and thereby of the protein of interest.
 Nonetheless, a basal level of the T7-RNA-polymerase is observable even without induction.
 T7 lysozyme acts as an inhibitor of the T7-RNA-polymerase.
 Newly invented strains, containing a helper plasmid (pLysS), constitutively co-express low levels of T7 lysozyme, providing high stringency and consistent expression of the toxic recombinant protein.